Students work hard, but they need mental rests sprinkled into the day. That’s where these exciting brain breaks for 5th grade students come in.

-This brain break activity is best done in a setting with lots of open space between kids.
+This brain break activity is best done in a setting with lots of open space between individuals.

 31. Measure Your Height.

-This brain break for kids is fun to do once a quarter or semester because students love to see how much they’ve grown!
+This brain break is fun to do once a quarter or semester because they’ll love to see how much they’ve grown!

-All you do is tell the kids to line up from shortest to tallest or tallest to shortest.
+All you do is tell them to line up from shortest to tallest or tallest to shortest.

-To challenge 4th or 5th grade students, you could actually have them measure their heights using measuring tape.
+To challenge students, have them measure their heights using measuring tape.

 32. Move Like An Animal.

-Carve out 5 minutes or so for kids to use their imagination to become various animals!
+Carve out 5 minutes for fifth graders to use their imagination to become various animals.